therealdreg/xshellex/README.md

 ## Why this plugin?

-In real world yummyPaste cant works fine, because you have a lot of garbage to filter, just check shellcodes like
+In real world yummyPaste plugin cant works fine, because you have a lot of garbage to filter, just check shellcodes like

 http://shell-storm.org/shellcode/files/shellcode-833.php
 ```